WindSoilder/WindSoilder.github.io/docs/why_mongodump_is_fast.md

 1. sync every collection inside a database.
 2. for each collection, just read one document one by one.
 Make these documents to a writing cache, flush cache into target collection.  (we can use more threads in this step.)

-It's likely be implemented like this (without error handling):
+It's likely be implemented in rust like this (without error handling):
 ```rust
 use rayon::ThreadPoolBuilder;
 use crossbeam::channel;